 This page is part of a series on Learning to Use Ubuntu.I’m pretty excited about using Ubuntu, so I am devoting a series of blog posts to it.
-You can read all these posts by following the “Living with Ubuntu” tag.
+You can read all these posts by following the “Life with Ubuntu” tag.

 For reasons that are too complicated to get into here*, I have recently upgraded an old laptop to Ubuntu 14.04.
 It is fun, exciting, and just a little bit scary.
 This series of posts will document my adventure with Ubuntu, both to encourage others to take the leap, and to track my learning curve.